klabranche/pytoh/README.md

 ### Running the Python Examples

-If you don't already have your Codespace created and running then follow step 5 of the See it in action section and let it use the browser based version  of Visual Studio Code.
+If you don't already have your Codespace created and running then follow step five of the See it in action section.

 #### With Visual Studio Code In The Browser

+The default action when creating or starting a Codespace from GitHub is to use the Browser.

 With your Codespace now running: